bdbaraban/ideadog/README.md

-## Retrospective 1/17/2021
+### NOTE 2-13-2021

-This was my first significant independent web project, developed with a partner for our final project at Holberton School.
+I developed IdeaDog with a partner for our final project at Holberton School.
 This master branch features what my partner and I deployed for presentation at Holberton.
-What it doesn't feature is a revamp I worked on independently afterwards, in an effort to learn Next.js, Express and Redux.
-You can check out this revamped work on [this branch](https://github.com/bdbaraban/ideadog/tree/nextjs/frontend).
+What it doesn't feature is a revamp I worked on independently afterwards, in an effort to practice Next.js, Express and Redux.
+You can view this revamped work at [this branch](https://github.com/bdbaraban/ideadog/tree/nextjs/frontend).

 Please note that this app is no longer deployed.

+-- Brennan

+---

 <h1 align="center">IdeaDog</h1>
 <p align="center">